-The institutions that offered funds and administrative services are the Department of History of Art and Architecture, Boston University (and thanks to Cheryl Crombie for facilitating those funds); the Wyeth Foundation for American Art (two grants); the Mr. and Mrs. Raymond J. Horowitz Foundation for American Art; and the Fenimore Art Museum in Cooperstown.
+The institutions that offered funds and/or administrative services are the Department of History of Art and Architecture, Boston University (and thanks to Cheryl Crombie for facilitating those funds); the Wyeth Foundation for American Art (two grants); the Mr. and Mrs. Raymond J. Horowitz Foundation for American Art; and the Fenimore Art Museum in Cooperstown, New York.
 I am especially grateful to the Fenimore’s director Paul D’Ambrosio, who sponsored the Horowitz grant proposal, and to Sarah Wilcox, who facilitated the tracking of finances for that grant.
-I am also grateful to Kevin Gillis of the Lunder Foundation for his encouragement to fundraise for the Endowment Fund for the EJCR.
+I am also grateful to Kevin Gillis of The Lunder Foundation—Peter and Paula Lunder Family for his encouragement to fundraise for the Endowment Fund for the EJCR.

-We are also appreciative of the Donors to the Endowment Fund, who are listed below.
+We are also appreciative of the Donors to the EJCR Endowment Fund.

 Finally, I want to thank Abigael MacGibeny for working with me on the EJCR project since 2012.
-She continued with the critical art historical research the project needed, including finding new works, identifying sitters, and tracking down works whose whereabouts were unknown in communication with curators, collectors, and archivists across the country.
-The last seven months have been especially taxing as she sought to finish corralling every last bit of information on Johnson’s paintings and keep the project on schedule by readying the catalogue raisonné for publication from a project management standpoint.
-We worked collaboratively to review each entry against the information gleaned from re-examining art historical archives, records, and period correspondence in order to resolve contradictions in the records and to refine the essential descriptors of the physical artworks, their provenance, exhibition history, and literature history.
-In short, she has been essential to the successful launching of the catalogue raisonné and website.
+She took initiative to continue the critical art historical research the project needed, including finding new works, identifying sitters, and tracking down works whose whereabouts were unknown.
+She collaborated with curators, collectors, and archivists across the country.
+The years from 2019 through 2022 have been especially taxing as she sought to complete each catalogue entry while managing the project to the catalogue's publication as a website.
+She coordinated the review process and highlighted issues that needed my attention.
+Her ideas and counsel throughout have helped shape the final form and features that position the EJCR as unique in the field.
+In short, she and our partnership have been essential to the successful launching of the catalogue raisonné and website.
 She has my deepest gratitude.

-I am indebted to Dr. Patricia Hills for the wonderful opportunity to work with her on a project so important to her.
+I am indebted to Dr. Patricia Hills for the wonderful opportunity to work with her and help shape a project so important to her.
 Over the years, as both my advisor at Boston University and director of the Eastman Johnson Catalogue Raisonné, she has generously shared her professional and scholarly insights and encouraged and enabled me to deepen my knowledge.
-It was a special experience to accompany her on occasion when she personally examined works by Johnson.
+Opportunities to accompany her for personal examinations of works by Johnson have been important experiences.
 Learning from her is an honor and a pleasure, and delving into the story of each work by Eastman Johnson has rooted me in the field of art history.